Tracey Ullman's State of the Union: Cast

-Production
+Background

 After her HBO sketch comedy television series Tracey Takes On... ended in 1999, Ullman was looking to take a break from her multi-character television work.
 She had plans to develop a new show where she'd play at most three characters.
 In the meantime, she continued to work in film and on her e-commerce boutique Purple Skirt.
 The web site would become the basis for the fashion-based talk show Tracey Ullman's Visible Panty Lines for Oxygen in 2001.
 She returned to HBO in 2003 with the television special Tracey Ullman in the Trailer Tales, which she produced and directed, along with a film version of her one-woman show Tracey Ullman: Live and Exposed in 2005.
 She later approached the network with an idea for a new sketch comedy series which HBO ultimately wasn't in the market for.
 She then brought the idea to Showtime.
 President of Entertainment at Showtime, Robert Goldblatt, recalled Ullman fondly from his days working at Fox.
 "I have always loved Tracey Ullman ever since I was a young development executive at Fox when she was doing the original 'Tracey Ullman Show,' ...
 She is a one-of-a-kind comedienne and sketch comedy performer, a true artist.
 We are so proud to bring her to Showtime in a completely new show that will again showcase what she does best, and in this case, she will be looking at the wide cross-section of Americans and both celebrating us and sending us up."

 Format

 The show is shot in cutaway fashion, with each sketch lasting only a few seconds to a few minutes, much like a YouTube clip, a style Ullman was looking to achieve.
 Each episode takes place within a 24-hour period and is narrated throughout by actor Peter Strauss.

 Showtime's Robert Greenblatt explained, "No sketch is longer than a minute and a half.
 Each episode is a day in the life of the United States.
 You pop in on people all over the country, really quick visits.
 You'll go to some famous people.
 You'll see some recognizable faces and some regular Americans.
 You revisit characters from episode to episode.
 You'll go in and out, like the Google map of the U.S., in and out from the outer atmosphere.
-You'll go to Iowa and visit two women on a farm and then you'll pull out and go to Los Angeles and see Arianna Huffington, played by Ullman, in her boudoir, and then pull out and go to Washington, D.C. and see a woman who's an anchor for the evening news.
+You'll go to Iowa and visit two women on a farm and then you'll pull out and go to Los Angeles and see Arianna Huffington, played by Ullman, in her boudoir, and then pull out and go to Washington, D.C., and see a woman who's an anchor for the evening news.
 Ullman will play 90 percent of the characters, men and women."